bobbae/gcp/challenges/minikube-hello/README.md

 Fork a repository and deploy an application to minikube.
+Do all the steps listed below.

 ## Steps